- QLD Workers Compensation: Your Rights

 Your employer has a legal duty to provide a safe work environment; sadly, accidents happen, and workers can suffer serious injuries like broken bones, internal organ damage, musculoskeletal disorders, open wounds, and other injuries.

-Fortunately, as a worker in Queensland, you are insured by QLD WorkCover and can make a workers’ compensation claim if you suffer a work-related injury or illness.
+If you are a Queensland worker, you are insured by QLD WorkCover.
+Consequently, you can make a workers’ compensation claim when you suffer a work-related injury or illness.
 However, your weekly benefits are a percentage of your usual wage, not your full income.

 Australian Statistics for Workplace Injuries

 Workplace injuries still happen even though your employer is legally obligated to provide you with a safe and healthy working environment.
-In a statistical report produced by Safe Work Australia, it was found that there were a total of 104,770 personal injury claims for a work-related incident in 2017.
-Of these personal injury claims:
+According to a statistical report from Safe Work Australia, there were 104,770 compensation claims for work-related incidents in 2017.
+Of these:

-So, how can you reduce your risk of personal injury at work?
-A good place to start is to know the hazards associated with your line of work and understand your rights regarding work health and safety.
+So, how can you reduce your risk of a work-related injury?
+An excellent place to start is to know the most common causes of harm associated with your line of work and understand your rights regarding work health and safety.

-Below, we examine the leading causes of common workplace injuries and provide tips and suggestions on how to avoid them.
+Below, we examine the leading causes of common injuries at work and provide tips and suggestions for avoiding them.

 What is my claim worth?